Gabriel-S-Santos/ride/README.md

-# This is a PHP + VUE project, who simulates some functionalities from Uber.
+# This is a PHP + VUE project, which simulates some functionalities from Uber.

-It has the back-end built in PHP with Laravel Framework, using Twilio for sms verification, and the front-end using Vue.js.
+It have the back-end built in PHP with Laravel Framework, using Twilio for sms verification, and the front-end using Vue.js.